karlstolley/hci/syllabus/_projects/project-01.md

         Bootstrap or other off-the-shelf HTML or CSS frameworks); no presentational classes
   - heading: Code Quality
     requirements:
+      - Make use of both the validators and linters to ensure the quality of both your HTML and CSS
       - >
         Your project repository **must** contain the ITMD 362–style [`.htmllintrc`](https://gist.github.com/profstolley/559aac5112928c7c24c628c6305b70b8#file-htmllintrc),
         [`.stylelintrc`](https://gist.github.com/profstolley/559aac5112928c7c24c628c6305b70b8#file-stylelintrc), and
         [`.eslintrc.json`](https://gist.github.com/profstolley/559aac5112928c7c24c628c6305b70b8#file-eslintrc-json)
         linter configuration files
-      - Make use of both the validators and linters to ensure the quality of both your HTML and CSS
+      - >
-      - Configure and present a suite of visual regression tests using BackstopJS
+        Configure and present a suite of visual regression tests using BackstopJS, anchored to the viewports set in your CSS media queries
   - heading: HTML Requirements
     requirements:
       - Use only valid, semantic well-formed HTML